RHC-CIT-128-SP22/project-eiwata/README.md

 >Describe the software engineering techniques used for the design and development of this program.

 This game was made using the Pygame module.
-Most of the game was organized into a binary decision tree.
+Most of the game was organized into a linked list.

 ## Directions and Grading Rubric